pbrisson85/runReportsOnPrem/README.md

 - Priorities:

+  ### Need a master file of all country codes to validate the ship to country against in generateSales

   ## Add default views by user (jb to default to speciesgroup/skin/brand when viewing all programs).
 Joe M and Joe B to default to have ave weekly sales, weeks avail views

   ## add ETD col to PO's